 Returning scientists will definitely play an important role in bridging the gap between China and the West.
 Their presence has facilitated the growth of transnational partnerships between Western and Chinese companies.
 The advantages of partnering with Chinese-born scientists who are well accustomed to speaking in English and working in the West are further incentives for Western companies considering offshoring in China.
 Many of these expatriates have completed their graduate and postdoctoral education in the West and have experience conducting research in Western biotech companies; therefore, they are well equipped to deal with the challenges of bringing Eastern and Western industries together.
 Jonathan C.K.
 Knowles, head of global research for Roche, explained Roche’s comfort with transferring facilities to China: “U.S. academia had been run by Chinese postdocs for the last 10 years, if not 15.”18

-The growing presence of returning scientists in the industry, however, does not eliminate the need for translation and localization experts.
+The growing presence of returning scientists in the industry, however, does not eliminate the need for localization and life sciences translation services.
 Despite the abilities of expatriates to communicate well in both Mandarin Chinese and English, language barriers among many Chinese employees remain an issue.
 Furthermore, cultural barriers exist even between many returnees and Chinese-educated scientists, especially as the returnees make the transition to working in China.
 Although the growing number of expatriates, particularly in biotech management positions, will be an added advantage in overcoming these barriers, large language and cultural differences remain among the majority of Chinese-educated employees in the industry.

 China is expected to become a world leader in biopharmaceutical manufacturing.
 Its biogenerics sector is one of the most dominant in the world.
 Over the next decade, even more foreign bio-pharmaceutical companies are expected to expand their biotech capabilities into China.
 Especially as future offshoring trends foster greater multinational access of resources and expertise, China will further its ties with the West.